DomGries/InnoDependencyInstaller/README.md

 ![Ready to Install page](https://user-images.githubusercontent.com/341158/100111333-468f2a80-2e6e-11eb-91f5-7a35bba5f5a9.PNG)

 You have two ways to distribute the dependency installers.
-By default, the dependency will be downloaded from the official website once it is defined as required in the _setup.iss_.
-Another way is to pack the dependency into a single _setup.exe_ file.
+By default, the dependency will be downloaded from the official website once it is defined as required in the _CodeDependencies.iss_.
+Another way is to pack the dependency into a single executable setup.
 To do so, you need:

 * Include the dependency setup file by defining the source: